lbw1995/TF-EPI/README.md

 Interaction save path: the save path of the k-mer-k-mer interactions.

-P-value: cut off value of the high attention k-mer-k-mer interactions.
+P-value: cut off value of the high attention k-mer-k-mer interactions(from 0 to 1).

 Cut number: number of output top k-mer-k-mer with high interactions.